 Originating Meeting Date and Subject Recommendation and Responsible Department Target Quarter / Timeframe Staff Comments 17.
-Meeting Date: Committee of the Whole - August 26, 2019 Subject: Traffic & Parking Petitions (hole - August 26, 2019 1.
-That the petition regarding Parking Restrictions on Helmer Avenue It referred to Staff; and, 2.
-That the petition regarding Traffic Calming Measures/Speed Mitigation of the petition regarding Traffic Calming Measures 18.
-Meeting Date: Committee of the Whole - April 30, 2018 Subject: Heritage Designations - York Region Administrative Building and Newmarket Canal System that the following be referred to staff for review and report: a.
+Meeting Date: Committee of the Whole - August 26, 2019 Subject: Traffic & Parking Petitions Recommendations: That the petition regarding Parking Restrictions on Helmer Avenue be referred to Staff; and, That the petition regarding Traffic Calming Measures/Speed Mitigation on Flagstone Way be referred to Staff; and, That the petition regarding Traffic Calming Measures/Speed Mitigation on Simcoe Street be referred to Staff.
+Responsible Departments: Engineering Q1, 2020 18.
+Meeting Date: Committee of the Whole - April 30, 2018 Subject: Heritage Designations - York Region Administrative Building and Newmarket Canal System Recommendations: 1.
+The Strategic Leadership Team/Operational Leadership Team recommend that the following be referred to staff for review and report: a.
 That the Heritage Newmarket Advisory Committee propose to the Region of York that the Administration Centre building be designated, due to its noted architect; and, b.
-That the Heritage Newmarket Advisory Committee recommend the Town 19.
+That the Heritage Newmarket Advisory Committee recommend the Town of Newmarket designate the Newmarket Canal system.
+Responsible Department: Q1, 2020 19.
 Meeting Date: Committee of the Whole - September 23, 2019 Subject: All Way Stop at Dover Crescent and Burford Street Planning and Building Services Recommendations: That the traffic issue related to an all-way stop at Dover Crescent and Burford Street be referred to Staff.
 Responsible Departments: Engineering Services Q1, 2020 20.
 Meeting Date: Council - September 9, 2019 Subject: All Way Stop at Dover Crescent and Burford Street Recommendations: 1.
-That the deputation by Joseph Coupal regarding a Request for an All-way Stop at the Intersection of London Road and Harewood Boulevard be received and referred to staff Responsible Departments: ➤ Engineering Services Q1, 2020
+That the deputation by Joseph Coupal regarding a Request for an All-way Stop at the Intersection of London Road and Harewood Boulevard be received and referred to staff Responsible Departments: ▶ Engineering Services Q1, 2020